-Mr. Norman started practicing law in California after extensive experience as an officer in the U.S. Army, first as an infantry platoon leader on the DMZ and later as a trial attorney for both criminal prosecutions and their defense.
+Mr. Norman started practicing law in California after extensive experience as an officer in the U.S. Army, first as an infantry night patrol leader inside the DMZ and later as a trial attorney for both criminal prosecutions and their defense.
 Then, after serving for many years as a trial partner at Bronson, Bronson & McKinnon (where he chaired the Real Estate Litigation Department), he joined Cooper, White & Cooper LLP in 1999.
 His practice focuses upon real property, wrongful termination, trade secret, professional liability, partnership/LLC disputes, probate litigation (including elder abuse and undue influence claims), and lender liability issues.

 At Cooper, White & Cooper, Mr. Norman chairs its Real Estate Solutions Group.
 He regularly posts articles on the Firm’s website (links below), including, for example, “When the Business Judgment Rule Clashes with Fiduciary Duty Principles: Recent ‘Lessons Learned’ from the Courtroom,” and “In Contract Law, When is there a Meeting of the Minds?”
 He has appeared on national television to discuss constitutional issues and has spoken to a wide variety of professional groups including repeatedly as a panelist at the annual CEB seminar on Real Property Remedies, several regional offices of JAMS judges, the annual California Bankruptcy Forum, the international LAW convention, PLI, the Annual IPA Commercial Roundtable Forum, and the Securities Roundtable Forum.
 He has served as an expert witness at trial on numerous litigation-related issues, including standards of care regarding trial strategy and the reasonableness of legal fees.

 SOME RECENT EXAMPLES OF NOTABLE TRIAL RESULTS